 There are several signs of worn brake pads which must be observed.
 It is always best to check both the inner and outer brake pads with a lamp to make sure there is still material on them.

 Brake light turns on

-Low brake fluid
+Low brake fluid level

 Vibrating brake pedal

-Grinding metallic sound
+Grinding metallic noise

 Brake pads that are less than ¼ inch

 Finally, you can discover whether the brake pads need to be changed by simply checking them for wear.
 You can check this through the wheel spokes.
 If the brake pads seem to be less than ¼ inch, it is time to replace them.
 In some cases, part of the tire may be more worn than the rest.
 The solution is to change tires every 6 months.

 As soon as you notice that your brake pads are worn out, you must replace them immediately.
 If you have a trusted mechanic, he can do this for you for a small service fee.
 However, changing your brake pads is not that difficult.
 With the right tools, you can change the brake pads yourself.

 Note that some brake pads require a computer to reset the pistons to be able to replace them.
 Check out: Replace brake pads with an electric parking brake